HTTP Status Checker avatar

 • SEO specialists -- audit large websites for broken links, 404 pages, and unintended redirects that hurt search rankings

-• DevOps engineers -- monitor endpoint availability across production services and APIs with scheduled runs
+• DevOps and SRE engineers -- monitor endpoint availability across production services and APIs with scheduled runs

-• Content managers -- verify that all links in published content are still active and not returning errors
+• Content managers -- verify that all links in published content, newsletters, or documentation are still active

-• QA engineers -- validate that URL migrations are complete by checking that old URLs return proper redirects
+• QA engineers -- validate that URL migrations and domain moves are complete by checking old URLs return proper redirects

 • Web developers -- test API health checks and verify that endpoints respond with expected status codes